radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-3.md

 ## Improvements

+- [API-2218] Added support for multiple SSO providers for logging into Identity Data Management.

 - [API-2738]: Added a JSTACK command to the ADAP util endpoint to get the stack trace of the Task Scheduler to support troubleshooting.
 Example: https://baseUrl/adap/util?action=jstack